pankajkhatiwada/hapi-fhir-jpaserver-oauth/README.md

 The project comes with a [docker-compose](https://docs.docker.com/compose/) which deploys testing containers for Keycloak (port: 9090), HAPI (8080), OAuth 2.0 and the authenticator (8081):

 0. Check the configuration values at the environment (`.env`) file.
-You can modify at your needs
+Put OAUTH_ENABLE=true to protect the API.
+You can modify at your needs.
 1. Execute `docker-compose up -d`
 2. Wait a couple of minutes until the stack is deployed.
 Check the logs with `docker logs --details hapi-fhir`
 3. Access the Keycloak console `http://localhost:9090` (**user**: admin, **password**: Pa55w0rd)